OC-CryptoCurrency/electrum-ocp-server/HOWTO.md

 Instructions
 ------------

 ### Step 1.
-Create a user for running nevacoind and Electrum server
+Create a user for running ocpd and Electrum server

-This step is optional, but for better security and resource separation I suggest you create a separate user just for running `nevacoind` and Electrum.
+This step is optional, but for better security and resource separation I suggest you create a separate user just for running `ocpd` and Electrum.
 We will also use the `~/bin` directory to keep locally installed files (others might want to use `/usr/local/bin` instead).
 We will download source code files to the `~/src` directory.

-    $ sudo adduser nevacoin --disabled-password
+    $ sudo adduser ocp --disabled-password
     $ sudo apt-get install git
-    $ sudo su - nevacoin
+    $ sudo su - ocp
     $ mkdir ~/bin ~/src
     $ echo $PATH

-If you don't see `/home/nevacoin/bin` in the output, you should add this line to your `.bashrc`, `.profile`, or `.bash_profile`, then logout and relogin:
+If you don't see `/home/ocp/bin` in the output, you should add this line to your `.bashrc`, `.profile`, or `.bash_profile`, then logout and relogin:

     PATH="$HOME/bin:$PATH"
     $ exit

 ### Step 2.
-Download nevacoind
+Download ocpd

-We currently recommend nevacoind 0.10.2.2 stable.
+We currently recommend ocpd 0.10.2.2 stable.

-If you prefer to compile nevacoind, here are some pointers for Ubuntu:
+If you prefer to compile ocpd, here are some pointers for Ubuntu:

     $ sudo apt-get install make g++ python-leveldb git build-essential libboost-all-dev libdb++-dev libminiupnpc-dev libcurl4-openssl-dev
-    $ sudo su - nevacoin
+    $ sudo su - ocp
     $ cd ~/src && git clone https://github.com/nevacoin-project/nevacoin.git
-    $ cd nevacoin/src
+    $ cd ocp/src
     $ make -f makefile.unix
-    $ strip nevacoind
+    $ strip ocpd
-    $ cp -a nevacoind ~/bin
+    $ cp -a ocpd ~/bin

 ### Step 3.
 Configure and start nevacoind